Understanding the Chain of Command in Your Workplace

 - Employees are not confused about whom to go to for resources, assistance, and feedback.

-- A certain simplicity and security exist when you organize people and relationships in a structured, unbending, controlled hierarchical cascade.
+- A certain simplicity and security exists when you organize people and relationships in a structured, unbending, controlled hierarchical cascade.

 - Chain of command thinking originated in an industrial age when work involved more rote activities, less information, and communication options were limited, Decision making and authority were clearly placed in the hands of a few individuals at or near the top of an organization chart.